 - Any supporting evidence (for example, a valid car park ticket, police incident number).

-You can challenge a parking fine online.
 This service is run by East Hampshire District Council but also covers PCNs issued in Havant.

 You can submit an informal challenge to us by email at email@example.com.